-The best smart home hubs make it easy to take all of your smart home devices—lights, locks, garage door openers, thermostats, cameras, and more—and control them from one app.
-No more opening multiple apps to turn on your lights, adjust your thermostat, and lock your doors!
+The best smart home hubs can take all of your smart home devices—lights, locks, garage door openers, thermostats, cameras, and more—and let you control them from one app.

-But more than that, the best smart home hubs let you connect all your smart home devices together.
-That way, when you lock your door to go out, the smart home hub can tell your lights to turn off, and your thermostat to go into eco mode.
-It's a key gadget for creating an automated smart home.
+But more than that, the best smart home hubs let you connect all your smart home devices together to create some awesome automations.
+For example, when you lock your door to go out, the smart home hub can tell your lights to turn off, and your thermostat to go into eco mode.

-For example, a smart home hub can know when you're arriving home when it senses your smartphone, and automatically open your garage door, turn on your lights, change the thermostat, and even turn on your smart speaker to your favorite station.
+The best smart home hubs can know when you're arriving home when it senses your smartphone, and automatically open your garage door, turn on your lights, change the thermostat, and even turn on your smart speaker to your favorite station.

 But it's more than just convenience; a smart home hub can be used for security and safety measures, too.
 If a smoke detector activates, a smart home hub could turn on your lights, helping show you the way out.

 Our favorite of all the best smart home hubs is the Samsung SmartThings Hub v3.
 At less than $70, it's one of the more expensive smart home hubs, but worth the cost.
 Because it has both Zigbee and Z-Wave antennas, you can pair it with a huge range of smart home devices.
 From within the app, you can create dozens of scenes and automations, and you can even add other family members so that they can personalize settings to their liking.
 It even has a home monitoring component, which can send you an alarm, record video, turn on lights, play sounds, and unlock your doors in the event of a smoke or fire alarm.
 And, starting this January, it will work with Nest products, something it's been missing for years.